-Figure 2-8 Geometric mean endpoint titer values for plasma reactivity to HIV-1 SF162 gp120 (anti-HIV Env) determined by ELISA for each group (n = 6) at the indicated days postinfection.
+Figure 2-11 Geometric mean endpoint titer values for plasma reactivity to HIV-1 SF162 gp120 (anti-HIV Env) determined by enzyme-linked immunosorbent assay (ELISA) for each group (n = 6) at the indicated days postinfection.
 Error bars represent the 95% confidence intervals; the dotted lines indicate the limit of detection for the assay.
-From (33) Figure 3B.
+From (52) Figure 3B.

-Haigwood, et al. demonstrated accelerated development of autologous neutralizing antibodies in macaques.
-Uninfected macaques were assigned to no immunization (n = 4) or passive immunization, 1 and 14 days after challenge, with either normal IgG (n = 6) or SIVIG (n = 6), which is a polyclonal IgG obtained from a healthy SIV-infected nonprogressor with high-titer neutralizing activity.
-Three of the 6 animals that received SIVIG showed accelerated development of neutralizing antibodies, in contrast to the animals that received normal IgG or no IgG (see Figure 2-9).
-These SIVIG-associated antibodies contributed to rapid control of post-acute phase viremia, resulting in delayed disease onset (40).
+Haigwood et al (58) demonstrated accelerated development of autologous neutralizing antibodies in macaques.
+Uninfected macaques were assigned to no immunization (n = 4) or passive immunization, 1 and 14 days after challenge, with either normal immunoglobulin G (IgG) (n = 6) or specific intravenous immunoglobulin (SIVIG) (n = 6), which is a polyclonal IgG obtained from a healthy SIV-infected nonprogressor animal with high-titer neutralizing activity.
+Three of the 6 animals that received SIVIG showed accelerated development of neutralizing antibodies, in contrast to the animals that received normal IgG or no IgG (see Figure 2-12).
+These SIVIG-associated antibodies contributed to rapid control of post-acute phase viremia, resulting in delayed disease onset.

-Figure 2-9 Scatter plot of Env-specific binding and SIVsmE660 nAbs at weeks 2 and 12 in macaques that seroconverted.
+Figure 2-12 Scatter plot of Env-specific binding and SIVsmE660 neutralizing antibodies (nAbs) at weeks 2 and 12 in macaques that seroconverted.
 Note that some symbols overlap.
 Mean ratios are noted for each group at weeks 2 and 12, with 95% confidence intervals.
-From (40), Figure 5.
+From (58), Figure 5.

-Schoofs, et al. also observed significantly increased autologous neutralizing antibody breadth and potency in chronically infected viremic individuals who received 3BNC117 compared to controls (see Figure 2-10) (41).
+Schoofs et al (59) also observed significantly increased autologous neutralizing antibody breadth and potency in chronically infected viremic individuals who received 3BNC117 compared to controls (see Figure 2-13).

-Figure 2-10 Heterologous antibody responses.
-(A) The difference in overall AUC (mean AUC change) per individual in TZM.bl assays against 13 heterologous viruses for d0 versus week 24 lgG obtained from 36 untreated viremic controls (mean sampling interval 26.8 weeks), 15 viremic individuals infused with 3BNC117 (mean sampling interval 24.1 weeks), and 12 ART-treated individuals receiving 3BNC117 infusion (mean sampling interval 24.0 weeks).
-(B) The aggregated differences in AUC between d0 and week 24 lgG assayed by TZM.bl for all viruses and all individuals.
+Figure 2-13 Heterologous antibody responses.
+(A) The difference in overall area under the curve (AUC) (mean AUC change) per individual in TZM.bl assays against 13 heterologous viruses for d0 versus week 24 IgG obtained from 36 untreated viremic controls (mean sampling interval 26.8 weeks), 15 viremic individuals infused with 3BNC117 (mean sampling interval 24.1 weeks), and 12 ART-treated individuals receiving 3BNC117 infusion (mean sampling interval 24.0 weeks).
+(B) The aggregated differences in AUC between d0 and week 24 IgG assayed by TZM.bl for all viruses and all individuals.
 Each dot represents a single AUC difference for a single virus from one individual displayed in (A).
 Colored bars represent the mean of all AUCs.
 (C) 3BNC117 antibody levels (ELISA, white) and TZM.bl neutralization titer against tier 2 strain Q769.d22 (green) in patient 2A3.
-(D) Mean AUCs of lgGs of all individuals at d0 (gray) and week 24 (color of respective group) for each HIV-1 pseudovirus tested.
+(D) Mean AUCs of IgGs of all individuals at d0 (gray) and week 24 (color of respective group) for each HIV-1 pseudovirus tested.
 Changes in neutralization of viremic control individuals without 3BNC117 infusion are shown in yellow (left).
 Change in neutralization of 3BNC117-treated individuals are shown in dark blue (off ART, middle) and light blue (on ART, right).
 Red stars indicate significant p-values after Bonferroni correction (threshold p < 0.0038).
-From (41), Figure 2.
+From (59), Figure 2.

 Furthermore, bnAbs appear to render otherwise-ineffective autologous antibodies more effective.
 In a hu-mice model in animals lacking autologous neutralizing antibodies, 10-1074 administered in combination with an autologous tier-1 neutralizing antibody (either 10-188 or 1-79) was associated with significantly greater reduction in viremia than 10-1074 or the autologous bnAbs alone.
-Additional experiments (data not shown) suggested that bnAbs directed viral evolution to variants more sensitive to autologous tier-1 nAbs, while the autologous nAbs also appeared to limit viral evolution away from the bnAb (see Figure 2-11) (42).
+Additional experiments (data not shown) suggested that bnAbs directed viral evolution to variants more sensitive to autologous tier-1 nAbs, while the autologous nAbs also appeared to limit viral evolution away from the bnAb (see Figure 2-14) (60).